shuggiefisher/django-on-google-app-engine-base/README.txt

-To recreate an replicatable environment for Salt-n-Sauce :
+To recreate an replicatable environment for Djago non-rel on google app engine :

 1. Download and install Google App Engine Python SDK